charlyoleg2/parame78/pkg/triangule/README.md

 ![triangule\_triALLrL.svg](https://raw.githubusercontent.com/charlyoleg2/parame78/refs/heads/main/pkg/triangule/svg/triangule_triALLrL.svg)

 From one angle and two lengths, compute the two possible length of the third triangle-side.
-The input angle must be opposite to one of the length.
+The input angle must be opposite to the second input length.
 It is the intersection between a line and a circle, which can have two solutions.
 The *law of cosines* provides an equation of the second degree, which can have two solutions.

 ### triALLrLAA